Keen to ditch unnecessary packaging?

 For our packed goods

-- We are gradually rolling out our ‘Unpacked‘ range, so you can bring your own containers and cut out the packaging altogether.
+- We offer lots of products ‘Unpacked‘, so you can bring your own containers and cut out the packaging altogether.

 Why do we still use any plastic?

 Single-use plastic packaging is a symbol of the dire impact of our throwaway society.
 So why do we use any at Unicorn?
 The simple answer is that it is leakproof and robust, it conserves fresh leafy greens better than paper and it helps prevent unnecessary food waste (also a huge environmental problem).
-And, over the years our research has always shown, surprisingly, that plastic has a smaller climate impact (in terms of the energy and water needed to produce and transport it) than paper or card.
+And, over the years our research has always shown, surprisingly, that plastic still has a smaller climate impact (in terms of the energy and water needed to produce and transport it) than paper or card.
 Our aim is certainly use as little as we possibly can, but we have been wary of replacing it with something that may be equally environmentally-unsound.
-Although the situation is improving, “eco-disposables” can require higher amounts of energy to produce, and reducing plastic doesn’t necessarily address the climate crisis; in fact in some instances it can make it worse.
+There has been huge growth in “eco-disposables”, but their eco credentials are often pretty dubious – in some cases with a potentially higher environmental impact than regular packaging.
+Read this Guardian article for more.

 What should you do with your waste packaging?